Does Eating Before Bed Give You Nightmares?

 Advice

-But what’s the truth behind it?
-Does eating before bed cause nightmares, and if so, are there particular foods that make you especially vulnerable?
 Here, we investigate the possible link between food and nightmares, as well as offering food-related advice on how you can avoid tossing and turning throughout the night.

-Does late-night eating cause nightmares?
+Does eating before bed cause nightmares?

 However, we know that eating before bed is generally a bad idea, and this could be where the debate stems from.